DHI/terracotta/docs/index.rst

 Why Terracotta?
 ---------------

-There are many good reasons to ditch your ancient raster data workflow and switch to Terracotta:

 -  It is trivial to get going.
 Got a folder full of cloud-optimized GeoTiffs in different projections you want to have a look at in your browser? ``terracotta serve -p {name}.tif`` and ``terracotta connect localhost:5000`` get you there.
 -  We make minimal assumptions about your data, so *you stay in charge*.
-   Keep using the tools you know and love to create and organize your data, we serve it exactly as it is.
+   Keep using the tools you know and love to create and organize your data, Terracotta serves it exactly as it is.
 -  Serverless deployment is a first-priority use case, so you don’t have to worry about maintaining or scaling your architecture.
 -  Terracotta instances are self-documenting.
 Everything the frontend